willkurt/lacan-racket/markdown/lacan.md

 ![What is the relationship between the signifier and our programming?](./images/rust_cohle.jpg){width=300px}

-What've worked out here is a round about way of showing how Lacan's real point is that the signifiers which provide the foundation of our unconcious are, in there own way, our programming.
+What we've worked out here is a round about way of showing how Lacan's real point is that the signifiers which provide the foundation of our unconcious are, in there own way, our programming.